 Regular attendance is essential to realize the purpose and objectives of the student's academic program.
 Each student is responsible for class attendance and participation.
+By attending class, students agree to abide by that attendance policy.
 Instructors will determine and announce specific requirements for each course during the class.